Enough

-Modern supply chains have allowed humans to settle in one geographic location for an entire lifetime without the fear of dwindling resources.
+Modern supply chains have changed this dynamic.
+Humans can now settle in one location for an entire lifetime without fear of dwindling resources.
 This has led to a drastic increase in the ease of life.
-It has also allowed us to aquire copious amounts of capital.
+It has also allowed us to accumulate copious amounts of capital.

-Now that most of us are not concerned with survival on a daily basis, the pursuit of more exists in other forms.
-Instead of calories and shelter, humans now strive for more status, influence, power, and wealth.
+Now that most of us are not concerned with survival on a daily basis, the constant pursuit of more exists in other forms: status, influence, power, and wealth.
 When someone on the lower rungs of the economic ladder looks at the massive amounts of capital attained by Jeff Bezos or Elon Musk, it's easy for them to say, “If I were in their position, I would donate most of my money to charity and buy a quaint home in the mountains.”

 But how do you think they got to the position they’re in?
 The same way hunter-gatherers thousands of years ago made it through hard times—always striving for more.
 We’re all playing the same game, some people just have higher stakes.